gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 shp2json boroughs.shp > boroughs_geo.json
 ```

-While you are getting used to this workflow it can be helpful to append a `_geo` to the output `geoJson` file you create here so as not to get confused with the `topoJson` file created later (both share the same `.json` file extension).
+While you are getting used to this workflow it can be helpful to append a `_geo` to the output geoJSON file you create here so as not to get confused with the topoJSON file created later (both share the same `.json` file extension).

 ## 3. Identify the `id` attribute

 When we render the data we will need an ID to refer to each spatial feature within the dataset (boroughs in our case).
-GeoJson and topoJson files can have an optional `id` for each feature which we need to add as part of our workflow.
+GeoJSON and topoJSON files can have an optional `id` for each feature which we need to add as part of our workflow.
-The original shape file should have had one or more attributes associated with each feature and these get transferred to the `geoJson` as 'properties'.
+The original shape file should have had one or more attributes associated with each feature and these get transferred to the geoJSON as 'properties'.
 You can see these properties by viewing the .json file in a text editor.
 Choose the property you wish to make the id and then type the following: